lbenz730/NCAA_Hoops/README.md

 # NCAA_Hoops
-__Model_2.0.R:__ Control panel for everything NCAA Hoops related that I do for the [Yale Undergraduate Sports Analytics Group](http://sports.sites.yale.edu) (YUSAG).
+__Model_3.0.R:__ Control panel for everything NCAA Hoops related that I do for the [Yale Undergraduate Sports Analytics Group](http://sports.sites.yale.edu) (YUSAG).
 Everything is controlled with this script, including creating the prediction model, making the [YUSAG Bracket](http://sports.sites.yale.edu/yusag-bracketology), and simulating Ivy League games.
-Note that large chunks of code are commented out.
-These code chunks correspond to the upcoming 2017-18 college basketball season, and will be uncommented as soon as the NCAA releases the official 2017-18 schedule (and the appropriate data is obtained).
 Be sure to follow my NCAA Basketball coverage this season on twitter [@YaleSportsGroup](https://twitter.com/YaleSportsGroup) and [@recspecs730](https://twitter.com/recspecs730).

 __ncaa_hoop_scraper.R:__ An algorithim to scrape game schedule/result data from the NCAA website.
 This script is mostly copied (with slight modifications) from a scrape written by Prof. Jay Emerson and used in STAT 230: Introductory Data Analysis (Spring 2016).